-The air nozzle blows air at the blade to keep wood debris away from the line of the cut.
+The chip blower moves air across the blade to keep wood debris away from the line of the cut.
 This makes it easier to follow your cutting lines with accuracy.

 Standard Scroll Cuts

 For standard scroll cutting, follow the pattern line on the workpiece by pushing and turning the workpiece at the same time, which allows the kerf of the cut to make way for the turn.